Best Practices: Company Level Submittal Settings

 Custom submittals types allow you to define the categories and naming conventions based on your company's preferences.
 Since different design teams might use different terminology, we recommend defining these early so that you don't end up with multiple versions of "Product Information", for example.

-Create Custom Submittal Statuses
+Custom Submittal Statuses

-An "Open" submittal can potentially be any of the following:
+An "Open" submittal can be:

 - A submittal that has been requested, but not yet received